perslev/U-Sleep-API-Python-Bindings/README.md

 2. Select "Account" and "Generate API Token" from the drop-down menu.
 3. Paste the API token into your script or create an environment variable to store the token (see details below).

 At the time of writing the obtained token is valid for 12 hours.
 Once expired, a new token must be generated following the above procedure.
-Keep your token(s) private as they represent your identity to the server and allows others to authenticate on your behalf.
+Keep your token(s) private as they represent your identity to the server and allow others to authenticate on your behalf.

 #### API Token Environment Variable
 It is recommended to store your API tokens using an environment variable named `USLEEP_API_TOKEN`.
 For instance, with a token `ABCDEF123456`: